 - TEP for the intra-site overlay traffic

 - RTEP for the inter-site overlay traffic

 - VLAN for the T0 North/South traffic

-- and VLAN for L2-Bridging traffic (Note: L2-Bridging is offered only from LM).
+- and VLAN for L2-Bridging traffic.

 For best performance, it is recommended to have dedicated interface(s) for each type of traffic.
 However since this would require a large number of interfaces (and Edge Node VM supports only 4 vNICs), other designs are also valid options.